Dynatrace/ace-box/user-skel/ansible/roles/gitea/Readme.md

 ```

 #### "source-endpoints"
-This task fetches the internal endpoint for the gitea service
+This task fetches the internal endpoint (variable name: "gitea_internal_endpoint") for the gitea service.

 ```yaml
 - include_role: